guetter/discord-bot-cube-scrambler/README.md

 # Rubik's Cube Scramble Bot

 This project is a simple Discord bot that generates random Rubik's Cube scrambling notations to provide users with a new puzzle to solve.
-It is written in JavaScript and uses the Discord.js library to interact with the Discord API.
+It is built with Node.js and uses the Discord.js library to interact with the Discord API.

 ## Technologies Used